-To stay updated during the times of the fast-changing covid-19 pandemic, mobile users are spending copious amounts of time within news apps.
+However, regardless of these differences, COVID-19 Pandemic changed each individual’s relationship with news worldwide.
+Starting in 2020, mobile users found themselves spending copious amounts of time within news apps.
 According to the Sensor Tower report, news category downloads have grown by 86.7% (comparing the 30 days following countries’ 200th confirmed case of COVID-19 vs. the prior 30.
 Data is aggregated for China, South Korea, Italy, Japan, France, Germany, Spain, the U.S., and Great Britain).
-Some news apps, such as News Break, SmartNews, and Washington Post have performed well during the pandemic.
+Some news apps, such as News Break, SmartNews, and Washington Post, have performed well during the pandemic.

 Daily Active User (DAU) numbers surged along with downloads in accordance with consumer appetite for news.
-Apart from providing credible news, providing a seamless user experience (UX) is essential for news app user engagement.
+And now is time to maintain this intensifying connection with a sea of new users.
+At this point, apart from providing credible news, providing a seamless user experience (UX) is essential for news app user engagement.
 And UX is simply about improving the experience of users during their time using your news app.

 UX During Onboarding

-UX managers should keep in mind that almost 1 of every 4 users doesn’t come back to an app after their first use.
-First impressions last.
-Complex and long onboarding sessions cause users to slip away.
+UX managers should remember that almost one of every four users doesn’t come back to an app after their first use.
+In other words, first impressions last.
+Complex and long onboarding sessions might cause users to slip away.

 By making your app with more familiar features and elements, you can decrease the onboarding time.
 As well as familiar icons, symbols, buttons, or colors, you can also use features and formats that users are already familiar with from other apps.
 One of the best examples of these formats is stories.
-You can use stories to save time in educating users and also to educate people during the onboarding stage.
+You can use stories to save time in educating users during the onboarding stage.

 Better UX with Ads

-Another common user experience complaint.
+Ads are another common user experience complaint.
 Niesen Norman Group reported an ad dislike after conducting a survey.
-Although Native ads placed in users’ news feed creates a relatively better experience than pop-up ads, they visually take up too much valuable screen real estate.
+Although native ads placed in users’ news feeds create a relatively better experience than pop-up ads, they visually take up too much valuable screen real estate.

 Content Consumption Issues

 No one wants to miss important news just because their news feed trails off into the millions.
-Users need a better experience with the organization of news whilst still having access to a wide-array of content.
-Having an organized short, summarized content is a must for news apps.
+Users need a better experience with the organization of news while still having access to a wide array of content.
+Thus, having organized, short, and summarized content is a must for news apps UX.

 Creating a Two-way Dialogue

-Having a two-way dialogue is important for news apps as much as for any other app.
-Two-way dialogue naturally requires at the basic level, some form of engagement of the user.
-BBC’s “What has President Trump said about your country?” content where users can select their countries pushed them to interact with the content.
+Having a two-way dialogue is essential for news apps as much as for any other app.
+Two-way communication naturally requires at the basic level, some form of engagement of the user.
+BBC’s “What has President Trump said about your country?” content, where users can select their countries, pushed them to interact with the content.

 Creating interactive content to develop communication without diminishing the user experience might be challenging.
-However, with an already educated user base are familiar with stories and how to interact via them, it is not a nightmare.
+However, with an already educated user base who are familiar with stories and who knows how to interact via them, it is not a nightmare.
 Allowing users to engage with the app and socialize with other users by comments or other reactions not only increases the value they are taking from your app but also provides you with relevant data coming straight from your users.
-A good way to use this data is making your app more customized which eventually leads to a better user experience.
+A good way to use this data is to make your app more customized, eventually leading to a better user experience.

-Competition doesn’t seem to be lessing.
-Standing out among your news app competitor and keeping the existing user base happy places a heavy burden on UX managers.
-You may need improvements with the onboarding process, ad placement,, organization of content or creating two-way communication with your user base.
+Competition doesn’t seem to be decreasing.
+Standing out among your news app competitors and keeping the existing user base happy might place a heavy burden on UX managers.
+You may need improvements with the onboarding process, ad placement, organization of content, or creating two-way communication with your user base.
 However, fear not!
-Adopting the existing technologies to bring a familiar, comfortable and also a creative experience is possible with stories.
-Check out how your news app can profit Storyly.
+Adopting the existing technologies to bring a familiar, comfortable, and creative experience is possible with stories.
+Check out how your news app can benefit from Storyly.